LarissaMorrell/grow-tree/README.md

 This project is a full stack application which contains a client folder and server folder.

+### The Process

+I built this full stack app using the Atom IDE, which included [linter](https://atom.io/packages/linter) - a package available to aid with linting your code after each save.
+For debugging, I used Chrome Developer Tools with the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) extension.

+When first designing this app I envisioned planting a garden, but scaled this down to the "planting" of a tree, for the sake of time.
+In general, here are the steps which were completed:

+* I started with [Create React App](https://github.com/facebookincubator/create-react-app) and added a server.
+* I used [Postman](https://www.getpostman.com/) to ensure that my server was working.
+* In the client I built the basic components with little functionality.
+* Added rough styling for layout
+* I added Redux and created an action, reducer, and store on the most basic level, and checked that it worked going through the Redux architecture.
+* Added needed elements to dummy components
+* Added connect() to components needing access to store
+* Added dispatching where needed for resource Actions
+* Wrote and added action that makes call to server and attached it to tree component
+* Wrote tests/README and made any other adjustments

 ### Client Structure

 The client is split into a `public` and `src` subfolders.
 The `public` subfolder contains stylesheets, a favicon, media, and the `index.html` with a `<div>` root element.